Excel INDIRECT Function

 create a range reference to a cell, range of cells or named range.

-a1: (optional) Does the reference use A1 reference
+- a1: (optional) Logical value - does the reference use A1 reference

 In most cases, a cell reference or combination of text string and cell reference works best with the INDIRECT function.
 The Budget/Actual example above shows this technique.